 And then it began: Every country introduced themselves in a short time and the chair(man) introduced himself: Jake is originally from Australia, is currently the president of AIESEC in Latvia and came to Copenhagen to chair the conference.
 Even if his English had a broad Australian accent we made it to understand him and he presented us some interesting facts about Australia.

-After two external speeches about “Ethical leadership” and “The 7 habits of highly effective people” (which was really cool even though he gave as some small homework to think about the stuff again), we went to the city center of Copenhagen.
+speeches about “Ethical leadership” and “The 7 habits of highly effective people” (which was really cool even though he gave as some small homework to think about the stuff again), we went to the city center of Copenhagen.
 There the Global village took place: Here every country presented themselves in typical clothes and with typical food to the other delegates of the conference but also to the pedestrians.
 The Icelander were costumed as Vikings and I learned that even the Norwegian have great cheese.

 In the night we travelled to the main site of the conference and the next day we started with a field report of one who did an internship in India.
 Afterwards we continued a discussion about future chances and challenges of the Scandinavian in the globalized world.
 It was very interesting to have input from people from Sweden with origin in Iran, from Norway with origin in China, with an Icelandic guy and also a girl from India – you see: our group was really diverse and thereby the opinions were also diverse …